ra1028/Former/README.md

 If you do chose to submit a pull request, please make sure to clearly document what changes you have made in the description of the PR.

 ## Submitting Issues
-If you find yourself having any issues with Former, feel free to submit an issue using the following format ONLY:
+If you find yourself having any issues with Former, feel free to submit an issue.
+Please BE SURE to include the following:

 * TITLE
 * ISSUE DESCRIPTION